fxbk/personal-site/src/data/about.md

 🎓 During my mathematics studies, I acquired the mathematical fundamentals of current technologies.
 In addition, I focus on building knowledge and skills in machine learning and data analytics.

 🧑‍💻 In addition to my studies, I have completed various own projects and internships in the fields of data science and software development.
-Currently, as a founder of ferblick., I am developing and marketing an innovative method for the analysis of manual processes using computer vision.
+As a founder of ferblick., I developed and marketed an innovative method for the analysis of manual processes using computer vision.

 🦾 I am particularly passionate about machine learning, especially deep learning and reinforcement learning.
 There is nothing more exciting for me than watching how these algorithms can solve a wide variety of tasks better and better.